-- Host a “trunk or treat”.
+- Stay outside your home and host a “trunk or treat”.
 Instead of inviting trick-or-treaters to come to your door, decorate your car and place candy in the open trunk for children to take.
+An adult should remain beside the vehicle at all times for safety reasons.
 Note: the CDC classes a "trunk or treat" event as a higher-risk activity.

 - Create a grab-bag candy walk on your lawn: place candy inside recyclable paper lunch bags so each child can simply pick up a bag of treats.

 - Hang treats from a clothesline at children’s height.

 - Mark a safe distance from your door using chalk and ask children to stand behind the line before you open the door to pass out candy.

 Per the CDC, a Halloween costume mask is not a substitute for a cloth mask or face covering.
 A costume mask should not be used unless it is made of two or more layers of breathable fabric that covers the mouth and nose and doesn't leave gaps around the face.